Blue Ridge Mountain Hiking at Wintergreen

 It’s hard to find a resort in a more beautiful location than Wintergreen.
 Being situation high atop the Blue Ridge Mountains, Wintergreen offers the most spectacular views of the Blue Ridge Mountains and The Rockfish and Shenandoah Valleys.
 We’ve found the best way to discover this beauty is to get out and hike the miles of trails.

-Developed and maintained by The Wintergreen Nature Foundation, Wintergreen has over 30 miles of marked hiking trails for you to explore.
-Guided hikes are offered by The Wintergreen Nature Foundation on Saturdays and during the summer on Wednesdays.
+Developed and maintained by The Nature Foundation at Wintergreen, the resort has over 30 miles of marked hiking trails for you to explore.
+Guided hikes are offered by The Nature Foundation on Saturdays, with an additional hike on Wednesdays during the summer.
 Check This Week at Wintergreen for details.

-The mountain and valley system of trails at Wintergreen is divided into two types: access trails, perimeter trails.
+The mountain and valley system of trails at Wintergreen is divided into two types: access trails and perimeter trails.
 Besides the map and tree blazes, there are signs at intersections with trail name, direction and blaze color.